 The currently visible hull blocks generally reflect the size of the vessel at its waterline.
 As work on the carrier progresses, additional blocks will be placed on top of the existing ones.
 The vessel’s superstructure, including the flight deck and island, will then be placed on top of these blocks.2 This will significantly increase the vessel’s overall footprint and lend it a more easily recognizable appearance.

 The measurements of the nine hull blocks are generally consistent with what is expected for China’s third carrier.
-At roughly 297 meters, the combined length of the ship’s visible components is approaching the overall length of China’s first two aircraft carriers, the Liaoning (304.5 meters) and the Shandong (315 meters).
+At roughly 297 meters, the combined length of the ship’s visible components is approaching the overall length of China’s first two aircraft carriers, Liaoning and Shandong, which are both 304.5 meters in length.

 As construction continues, we expect the vessel to lengthen by several meters with the addition of the flight deck.
 The overall length of the USS Gerald R. Ford, for example, is nearly 16 meters longer than its waterline length.
 At the current stage, however, it is not yet possible to confirm the final length of China’s third carrier.